swiyu-admin-ch/didresolver/README.md

 The graph is also available in other layouts: [circo](/images/dependencies-circo.png), [dot](/images/dependencies-dot.png), [fdp](/images/dependencies-dot.fdp), [neato](/images/dependencies-neato.png), [sfdp](/images/dependencies-sfdp.png), [twopi](/images/dependencies-twopi.png)

-## Known Issues
+## Missing Features and Known Issues

 The swiyu Public Beta Trust Infrastructure was deliberately released at an early stage to enable future ecosystem participants.
+The [feature roadmap](https://github.com/orgs/swiyu-admin-ch/projects/1/views/7) shows the current discrepancies between Public Beta and the targeted productive Trust Infrastructure.
 There may still be minor bugs or security vulnerabilities in the test system.
-We publish them as [KnownIssues](https://github.com/swiyu-admin-ch/didresolver/issues?q=is%3Aissue%20state%3Aopen%20type%3AKnownIssue) in this repository.
+These are marked as [‘KnownIssues’](../../issues) in each repository.

 ## Contributions and feedback